haowei772/San-Francisco-311-request-resolving-time-prediction/README.md

 Development of a predictive model to determine the time of resolving a 311-call request based on various features, such as the description, location, submission time, and corresponding agency of the request.

-Data source:
+Data source:\n

-Data is obtained from San Francisco public dataset and the data is heterogenous.
+  Data is obtained from San Francisco public dataset.\n Exemplary features include\n
-Responsible Agency: 409
+    Responsible Agency: 409\n
- Category: 28
+     Category: 28 \n
-Neighborhood: 126
+    Neighborhood: 126\n

+Data is heterogenous.
-Overall mean time of resolving requests is 33.3 days with standard deviation of 128 days
-Min: less than 10 minutes (e.g., Noise Report)
-Max: over 5 years (e.g., Fix a collapsed_sidewalk)
+  Overall mean time of resolving requests is 33.3 days with standard deviation of 128 days Minimum time of resolving a request is less than 10 minutes (e.g., Noise Complain) Maximum time of resolving a request is over 5 years (e.g., Fix a collapsed_sidewalk)

 Brief description of data analysis pipeline:

-  1. Data cleaning
+  1. Data cleaning\n
      1.1 Remove invalid and duplicated cases
      1.2 Deal with missing data
           a) Fill missing categorical entries with new value - 'Missing value'